Typical Program (Full-Time Day)

 SUNY College/Empire State

 Upon completion of the AS degree in Criminal Justice, approximately 70 percent of the graduates continue their studies at four-year institutions.
 A majority continue their studies in the field of criminal justice, but many choose to pursue degrees in fields as diverse as law, social work, paralegal, sociology, education, psychology, legal studies and forensic science.
-Criminal Justice also provides an excellent preparation for assorted transfer options into allied fields.
+The Criminal Justice program also provides an excellent preparation for assorted transfer options into allied fields.

 Primary transfer institutions include SUNY College at Buffalo, Niagara University, SUNY at Buffalo, SUNY College at Brockport, SUNY at Albany, Rochester Institute of Technology and Hilbert College.
 In addition, some graduates select major colleges and universities throughout the United States.